HL7/crmi-ig/input/pages/artifact-terminology-service.md

     7. SHALL support the system-version parameter
     8. SHALL support the check-system-version parameter
     9. SHALL support the force-system-version parameter
+    10. SHALL support the canonicalVersion parameter (defined in the crmi-valueset-expand)
+    11. SHALL support the checkCanonicalVersion (defined in the crmi-valueset-expand)
+    12. SHALL support the forceCanonicalVersion (defined in the crmi-valueset-expand)
     10. SHOULD support includeDesignation parameter
     11. SHOULD support designation parameter
     12. SHOULD support paging parameters
     13. SHOULD support the `manifest` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
-    14. SHOULD support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
+    14. MAY support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
     15. SHOULD support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))

 ### Artifact Collections

-1. SHALL Represent basic artifact collection release information, as specified by the [CRMIManifestLibrary](StructureDefinition-crmi-manifestlibrary.html) profile, which includes identifier, title, type, date, useContext, effectivePeriod, and terminology references
+1. SHALL Represent basic artifact collection information, as specified by the [CRMIManifestLibrary](StructureDefinition-crmi-manifestlibrary.html) profile, which includes identifier, title, type, date, useContext, effectivePeriod, and terminology references

-2. For published artifact collection, SHALL represent publishable artifact collection information as specified by the [CRMIPublishableLibrary](StructureDefinition-crmi-publishablelibrary.html) profile.
+2. For published artifact collections, SHALL represent publishable artifact collection information as specified by the [CRMIPublishableLibrary](StructureDefinition-crmi-publishablelibrary.html) profile.

 3. SHALL support Library read, by the server-defined id for the library